airwallex/airwallex-payment-android/GUIDE.md

     val airwallex = Airwallex(this)
 ```

-2. To confirm the payment intent, you need to call the `confirmPaymentIntent` method.
+2. To confirm the payment intent, you need to use the `checkout` method.
 ```kotlin
     val listener = object : Airwallex.PaymentListener<PaymentIntent> {
         override fun onSuccess(response: PaymentIntent) {